 Provenance and Peer Review: This article was commissioned by the Guest Editor (Steven M. Barlow) for the series “Neonatal Feeding and Developmental Issues” published in Pediatric Medicine.
 The article has undergone external peer review.

-Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/pm-20-100).
+Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at https://pm.amegroups.com/article/view/10.21037/pm-20-100/coif).
+The series “Neonatal Feeding and Developmental Issues” was commissioned by the editorial office without any funding or sponsorship.
 KG is a consultant with Astarte Medical.
 The other authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
 This study was conducted in accordance with the Declaration of Helsinki (as revised in 2013) and was approved by the University of North Carolina (IRB number 16-2706), Boston College (IRB numbers 18.087.01 and 19.287.01), and Atrium Health (IRB number 09-19-34E) institutional review boards.
 Informed consent was taken from all individual participants.